 Before staring brigatinib talk to your healthcare provider if you:

-Females should utilize non-hormonal birth control while taking brigatinib and for at least 4 months after stopping treatment.
-Males should also use effective birth control during treatment and for at least 3 months afterwards.
+Females should utilize non-hormonal birth control while taking brigatinib and for at least 4 months after the last dose of brigatinib.
+Males with female partners that can become pregnant should also use effective birth control while taking brigatinib and for at least 3 after the last dose of brigatinib.
 Males should also talk to their provider about the possibility of developing infertility while on brigatinib.

 Brigatinib is an oral tablet taken once daily.
 Your doctor will determine the appropriate dosage for you.
 Do not change or stop taking your Alunbrig without talking to your provider.
 Patients should take their medication as prescribed by their doctor.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their brigatinib regimen.